 You can turn off individual fixtures or certain attributes of them using the Off menu.
 This will cause the attributes/fixtures to release to their previous state before the playback was fired.

-Press the softkey [Off Playback Values] followed by a playback to open the 'Off Playback with Mask' menu.
+Press Off button followed by a playback to open the 'Off Playback with Mask' menu.
 Select the fixtures to be turned off, set mask as required and then press [Off] to turn the fixtures/attributes/shapes off.